 But there is good news: You do not have to start all over again.

-Immigrants with a background in health care can take “bridging classes.”
-These classes are designed to skip the basics.
-Instead their focus is on teaching the specific training that is required to practise in Canada.
+Immigrants with a background in health care can attend a health care bridging program.
+These include classes that allow you to skip the basics.
+Instead, they focus on teaching the specific training that is required to practise in Canada.

 Many licensing bodies will require internationally educated health professionals (IEHPs) to start with a prior learning assessment (PLA).
 This helps them evaluate how much your education and background has already prepared you to work in Canada—and what you still need to learn to earn your new licence.